learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 ### Summary

 So far we saw how to set up our nested routes.
-We do so by making two `Route` componets.
-One `Route` component that renders a component if it is a perfect match with the url or the nested `Route` if it includes the `match.url` and the nested key(in this case :movieId).
+We do so by making two `Route` components.
+One `Route` component that renders a component if it is a perfect match with the url or the nested `Route` if it includes the `match.url` and the nested key (in this case :movieId).
+<p class='util--hide'>View <a href='https://learn.co/lessons/react-router-nested-routes'>React Router Nested Routes</a> on Learn.co and start learning to code for free.</p>